wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/create-custom-wpk-automatically.rst

 2. Build WPK
 --------------------

 2.1.
-Download our wazyh-packages repository from github, there you can find tools for building diferent kinds of packages, and go to the wpk directory.
+Download our wazuh-packages repository from GitHub, there you can find tools for building different kinds of packages, and go to the wpk directory.

   .. code-block:: console

     $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-installers/wpk

 2.2.
-Execute the `generate_wpk_package.sh` script, whith the diferent options you desire.
-This script will build a Docker image with all the necesary tools to  build the WPK and run a container that will build it:
+Execute the `generate_wpk_package.sh` script, with the different options you desire.
+This script will build a Docker image with all the necessary tools to create the WPK and run a container that will build it:

   .. code-block:: console